Luxoft/cordentity/cordapp/README.md

 - [IndyArtifactsRegistry](src/main/kotlin/com.luxoft.blockchainlab.corda.hyperledger.indy/service/IndyArtifactsRegistry.kt) -
 A global Schema and Credential Definition discovery facility, a.k.a. an artifact registry.
 May be removed in the future if Hyperledger provides a similar service.
+See the official documentation on [LIST_SCHEMA](https://github.com/hyperledger/indy-node/blob/c37af6befccf31afa8a31c032c88d110b819495b/design/anoncreds.md#list_schema) for details about the filters.

 ## Build